 The how-to handbook

-Just follow the steps and you will end up with a mini biodigester that can light up a flame
+Follow these steps to build a mini biodigester that can light up a flame

 Step 1